Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marque

-Founded in 1984 by Chevalier et Confort in St Etienne, they built a variety of components including frames and hubs.
-Their first motorised bicycles appeared in 1950, and they continued with a variety of models through to 1955.
+Founded in 1894 by Chevalier et Confort in St Etienne, they built a variety of components including frames and hubs.
+Mazoyer-Besset bought the company around 1932, it is believed, and then in 1934 Paul Bisset took control.
+Their first motorised bicycles appeared in 1949 and success was assured as they had numerous dealers established for their bicycles.
+They continued with a variety of mopeds through to 1955.

-Engines employed were Poulain, Himo, Zunker, Lavalette, Mistral, Junior, Martinet, Vap, Mistral, Sachs, Ydral and AMC in capacities of 49cc to 175cc, the majoritiy of them two-strokes.
+Engines employed were AMC, Le Poulain, Himo, Lavalette, Junior, Martinet, Vap, Mistral, Sachs and Ydral in capacities of 49cc to 175cc, all two-strokes until the introduction of the AMC four-stroke models at the 1954 Salon.

 There was a relationship with Coq de France in Saint Etienne.
 In 1955 the firm merged with Metropole and others to form Cocymo.